 4. Inform relevant parties about the switch

 At this point, you also need to inform the authorities, your customers and, if applicable, your European Representative (RP) about the change.
-Together with your old and your new Notified Body, you sign an agreement about the transition period of the certification.
-This agreement will define further use of your old Notified Body’s identification number over the transition period, including its use in marketing and related materials, and on the internet.
+Together with your old and your new NBs, you sign an agreement about the transition period of the certification.
+This agreement will define further use of your old NB’s identification number over the transition period, including its use in marketing and related materials, and on the internet.

 5. Mark your devices with your new Notified Body’s identification number